-How to Replace a Dishwasher – unbox and ready the new dishwasher for installing under the kitchen counter.
+This article discusses how to unbox and ready the new dishwasher for installing under the kitchen counter.
+It is continued from How to Replace a Dishwasher.

 Choosing a New Dishwasher